fenekku/commandeer/README.md

 **exitoption `long name`, `short name`, `exit message`**

-It declares a long and short option string for which the application will immediately output `exit message` and exit.
+`exitoption` declares a long and short option string for which the application will immediately output `exit message` and exit.

 This is mostly used for printing the version or the help message.